AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 ```

 ### Measuring Coagulant Flow Rate
 In order for the team to create a standard curve for the PACl flow rate it was necessary to develop a method to accurately and easily determine the flow rate.
-This proved to be a challenge due to the low flow rates the team was aiming to achieve.
+This was proved to be a challenge due to the low flow rates the team was aiming for.
 The team came up with several solutions to easily measure the flow rate of coagulant.

 #### Balance

 A balance was added to the bottom of the coagulant stock tank to verify coagulant flow rate (Figure 7).
-The balance measures the mass flow rate out of the coagulant stock tank.
-As coagulant flows out of the coagulant stock tank into the coagulant constant head tank, the balance measures the rate of mass decrease over time.
-The mass flow rate can then be converted to volumetric flow rate to obtain the flow rate of coagulant through the system.
+The balance was used to measure the mass flow rate out of the coagulant stock tank.
+As coagulant flowed out of the coagulant stock tank into the coagulant constant head tank, the balance measured the rate of mass decrease over time.
+The mass flow rate was then converted to volumetric flow rate to obtain the flow rate of coagulant through the system.

 <img src="https://github.com/AguaClara/Fluoride-Auto/blob/master/Summer%202018%20fluoride%20report/Gravity_reactor_PACl_adjustable_edit.jpg?raw=true" height=500>